 The 76th Institute on Federal Taxation addressed all major areas of taxation and is designed for the practitioner who must frequently anticipate and handle federal tax matters.
 Nationally recognized experts guided attendees through in-depth general sessions and panel discussions that covered the most advanced tax issues.

 Bryan C. Skarlatos presented "IRS Update: Hot Tips On Tax Penalties" at the 2017 AICPA Sophisticated Tax Planning For Your Wealthy Clients Conference

 The number of accuracy-related penalties assessed against individual taxpayers increased from 58,366 in 2005 to 553,184 in 2015.
 That is nearly a 1,000% increase over the past decade!
 Are there more bad taxpayers?
 Or, is the IRS just getting more aggressive about asserting penalties?
 Regardless of the answer, responsible tax practitioners must understand what triggers a penalty assessment and how to protect their clients and themselves against such assessments.
-Unfortunately, accounting and law school tax classes rarely focus on penalties, leaving practitioners to pick up the relevant standards and procedures from the trial and error of daily practice.
+This session provided useful tips on how to deal with the IRS when tax penalties raise their ugly head.

 With bitcoin trading hitting all-time highs, Ryan Derousseau explores tax-related issues in Money Magazine's recent article, "There's a Hidden Bitcoin Tax You Need to Know About".
 In a quote from the article: